 Since 2002, Fairfax County has been aggressively implementing the Pedestrian Initiative, utilizing the three E's approach - Engineering, Education and Enforcement.
 The County has programmed significant funding to improve pedestrian safety and access by building sidewalk and trail projects, retrofitting intersections with pedestrian accommodations, improving bus stops, and installing countdown pedestrian signals.
-Fairfax County has been the regional local-government funding leader for the annual Street Smart Pedestrian Safety Campaigns, providing pedestrian safety messages in native languages with radio, transit and collateral advertising in English, Spanish, Korean, Vietnamese, Chinese and Amharic.
+Fairfax County partners with MWCOG for the twice-yearly Street Smart Pedestrian Safety Campaigns, providing pedestrian safety messages in native languages with radio, transit and collateral advertising in English, Spanish, Korean, Vietnamese, Chinese and Amharic.
 The Fairfax County Police Department conducts pedestrian enforcement and public awareness through all District Stations as part of traffic enforcement plans each year.

-Through July 2013, funding for the Pedestrian Program totals over \$110 million and has been supported by several sources, including: the Board of Supervisor's First, Second and Third Four-Year Transportation Plans; the General Fund; the 2007 Transportation Bonds; the Board-prioritized VDOT Secondary Program; the Board-prioritized CMAQ and RSTP allocations; and revenues associated with the commercial and industrial tax for transportation.
+Through January 2014, funding for the Pedestrian Program totals over \$313 million and has been supported by several sources, including: the Board of Supervisor's 2014 Transportation Priorities Program (TPP), the Board of Supervisor's First, Second and Third Four-Year Transportation Plans; the General Fund; the 2007 Transportation Bonds; the Board-prioritized VDOT Secondary Program; the Board-prioritized CMAQ and RSTP allocations; and revenues associated with the commercial and industrial tax for transportation.